Solrikk/OptiVerse/README.md

 ## 12. **Main Function (`main`)**

-Serving as the entry point, the `main` function manages the overall execution of the OptiVerse application.
+Serving as the entry point, the `main` function manages the overall execution of the dectralv1 application.
 It initiates audio extraction and transcription, handles subtitle generation, and triggers the video processing pipeline.
 Additionally, it incorporates logging mechanisms to track the processing stages and handle any exceptions that may arise, ensuring a smooth and reliable operation.

 **Execution Flow:**
 1. **Audio Extraction:** Call `extract_audio` to retrieve the audio track.